 - To change your beliefs you need to practice being present with your emotions and a natural way of releasing them

-- Beliefs are stored in the unconscious and can therefor not be changed through our rational thinking mind.
+- Beliefs are stored in the unconscious and can therefore not be changed through our rational thinking mind.
 You need to practice ways of accessing your unconscious

-- Practicing observing and acceptance with what is, in your own reactions and emotions (as well as with the world around you) will stop the cycle of judgements, anxiety and adding layers to beliefs.
+- Practicing observing and acceptance with what is, in your own reactions and emotions (as well as with the world around you) will stop the cycle of judgments, anxiety, and adding layers to beliefs.

-- Beliefs can be connected in bigger structures and effect each other
+- Beliefs can be connected in bigger structures and affect each other

-If you find it challenging to learn these skills and master the techniques of changing your beliefs there are support in form of online courses, individual coaching and workshops available.
+If you find it challenging to learn these skills and master the techniques of changing your beliefs there is support in form of online courses, individual coaching, and workshops available.